haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/MoreAboutCheckingFinnishPersonalIdNumbers.md

 **Minimum version**: In this task first check the length and that the very first character (position 1, depending on programming language index 0 or 1) is a digit.

-**Optional version**: If you have time later you can practice and implement a full check.
-The 'database' you can simulate with a list of e.g. three personal identity numbers.
+**Optional version**: If you have time later you can practice and implement a full check with regexp and real date checking and all.
+The final step, checking from the 'database' you can simulate with a list of e.g. three personal identity numbers.
 Use e.g. 999 for the NNN part to make sure those are not real id numbers.
 Remember to bother the 'database' only after checking all you can without it.